More defensive injury woe for Man City as Stones limps out of derby clash | Goal.com

 City end the game 14 points behind Liverpool, who had cruised to a 3-0 win away at Bournemouth earlier in the day to extend their lead at the top of the table.

-Laporte has not appeared in the Premier League since August, missing 11 games, which have seen City lose three times before the Derby.
+Laporte has not appeared in the Premier League since August, missing 12 games, which have seen City lose four times.

 Stones had played all 90 minutes of five consecutive league games before he was an unused substitute in Tuesday’s victory over Burnley.